 These things can happen in awful daycare centers, to be sure.
 But they also sometimes occur in daycare facilities that seem perfect.
 That is what is so scary for parents.

 The quality of day care varies wildly in the country.
 Maryland, like most states, has crafted laws to try to protect children and to try to require day care centers to provide minimal standards of care.

-One recurring theme in day care cases is whether the facility is licensed and whether there is insurance to cover the injuries.
-Maryland law creates a lot of hoops to jump through to be a licensed day care facility.
-Sometimes, the biggest battles in these cases is not proving the abuse or neglect, but finding insurance coverage for the injuries.
+One recurring theme in daycare cases is whether the facility is licensed and whether there is insurance to cover the injuries.
+Maryland law creates a lot of hoops to jump through to be a licensed daycare facility.
+Sometimes, the biggest battles in these cases are not proving the abuse or neglect but finding insurance coverage for the injuries.
 If you sue and get a verdict, there has to be money there to pay a settlement or verdict.
-One big battle with smaller day care facilities: whether the provider's homeowner's insurance applies.Jury Verdicts and Settlements Against Day care Providers
+One big battle with smaller daycare facilities: whether the provider's homeowner's insurance applies.Jury Verdicts and Settlements Against Daycare Providers

 We have compiled a list of verdicts in lawsuits against day care providers around the country.
 This is not meant to be a representative sampling by any stretch.

-- 2012, Pennsylvania: $60,300 verdict for a two year-old whose upper lip suffered a four inch cut by a sharp object while taking a nap.
-Crazy facts: a gust of wind blows over a poster, which knocks over a cup that falls of the windowsill, hits a bookshelf, and shatters.
+- 2012, Pennsylvania: $60,300 verdict for a two-year-old whose upper lip suffered a four-inch cut by a sharp object while taking a nap.
+Crazy facts: a gust of wind blows over a poster, which knocks over a cup that falls off the windowsill, hit a bookshelf and shatters.
 Negligence was leaving the breakable items near the sleeping kids.

-If your child has been seriously injured as the result of a negligent or intentional act at the child's day care center, our attorneys will be glad to speak with you.
-Call 800-553-8082 or get a free no obligation Internet consultation.Other Day Car Lawsuit Links
+If your child has been seriously injured as the result of a negligent or intentional act at the child's day care center, our daycare injury attorneys will be glad to speak with you.
+Call 800-553-8082 or get a free no obligation Internet consultation.Other Daycare Lawsuit Links